In this article, I am going to discuss my thoughts and experiences with Keeper Password Manager.

 There is a better option available if you don’t like the business plan, which includes all the features mentioned earlier while adding a few more benefits.

-According to our review of Keeper’s password manager, the Enterprise plan impresses with the following features:
+According to my review of Keeper’s password manager, the Enterprise plan impresses with the following features:

 - Automated management of teams